• Facebook

 PIPING CONSISTENCY

-What does this consistency look like?
+What does piping consistency look like?

 Icing when pulled up with a spatula it forms a peak that slowly falls down.
 It’s flexible and soft but doesn’t become blended with the rest of the icing.